KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Module setting overrides global

-Set this option to `true` to make kde-builder create VS Code project files (.vscode directory) in the module source directory.

-The .vscode folder will be created in the project source directory, only if it does not already exist.
-The configurations will enable the use of LSP, building, debugging, and running the project from within VS Code.
+Visual Studio Code IDE uses .vscode directory for the project settings in the source directory.
+If this directory does not exist yet, and this option is enabled, it will be created with the build settings and environment from kde-builder, making it easy to just start hacking on a project.

-The configuration also recommends extensions to install that are useful for working on most KDE projects.
+The generated .vscode project will have such conveniences as enabled use of LSP, launch/debug configuration, and will recommend to install extensions that may be useful for KDE development.

 Related command-line option: [--generate-vscode-project-config](#cmdline-generate-vscode-project-config)